rvbouu/react-portfolio/README.md

         return isActive ? { <css property>: 'value' } : {};
       }} className='navEl' >Enter Text Here</NavLink>
   ```

+* #### Getting form submissions to work through [Netlify](https://www.netlify.com/)
+  - This was definitely the toughest of all the challenges I ran into.
+Originally, I wasn't going to have a functioning contact form yet since it wasn't part of the requirements and I hadn't learned how to set up React and back end development just yet, but when I deployed my site on [Netlify](https://www.netlify.com/), I saw that they had form submission handling through their website and I thought to myself, "Well if they're already doing half of the work, I might as well try to get it working!"
+I started off by just adding the `netlify` attribute to my form tag, that didn't work.
+Researched some more and found that I had to build a hidden form in my index.html, so I added that and everything seemed to be working, until I realized my form wasn't handling errors properly.
+So with more research and many hours of testing, I can across this article from the [Dev Community](https://dev.to/gamil91/function-component-react-form-submission-on-netlify-gab) and implemented it into my own code.
+Once implementing these tips, I finally got the form submission through [Netlify](https://www.netlify.com/)!

 ## Usage and Screenshots